walrusone/iptvboss-beta/README.md

 IPTVBOSS_HOST_IP=127.0.0.1
 ```

 A proxy in another container has separate loopback networking.
-Attach it to a shared user-defined network and use `http://iptvboss:8001`, or publish the backend on a private host address protected by a firewall.
-Do not expose direct HTTP port `8001` to the Internet.
+Attach it to a shared user-defined network and use `http://iptvboss:8001` by default, replacing `8001` with the configured `IPTVBOSS_XC_PORT` when needed, or publish the backend on a private host address protected by a firewall.
+Do not expose the direct HTTP listener to the Internet.

 ## Data and backups